kartiknair/weather-web-app/README.md

 # weather-web-app
-A simple weather web app made using vanilla JS and the DarkSky API
+A simple weather web app made using vanilla JS and the DarkSky API (Live version at: kartiknair.github.io/weather-web-app)